What is meant by Surface Finishing?

 The main purposes behind the surface finishing process are:

-- Elimination of surface defects, remove burrs, and other surface flaws.
+- Elimination of surface defects, removal of burrs, and other surface flaws.

 - Increased corrosion resistance.